ZeroYaHero/Portfolio/README.md

 # ZeroYaHero's Portfolio
-*GitHub repositories are featured, but if you want to look at public code only that is the most up to date just [look at my GitHub profile.](https://github.com/ZeroYaHero) PS: some of the code featured here does not have a repository and instead is a gist.*
+*GitHub repositories are featured, but if you want to look at public code only that is the most up to date just [look at my GitHub profile.](https://github.com/ZeroYaHero) PS: some of the code featured here does not have a repository and instead is a gist so it might be easier to find.*

 This portfolio is an aggregation of my proudest, underapprecieated, or elusive work.